Myspace was a social media network that enabled users to create their own profile pages, engage in various forums, listen to music, and more.

 Apart from Facebook, Twitter also quickly began to pick up some of its users after launching in July 2006.

-And to make matters worse, a little music platform called Soundcloud began snapping up Myspace’s music-loving user base.
+And to make matters worse, a little music platform called Soundcloud snapped up Myspace’s music-loving user base.

 The competition only became relevant because the product experience that Myspace was offering was subpar at best.